Jasiel-Stark8/MoryaAI/README.md

 ## License 📄

+MoryaAI is released under the GNU Affero General Public License version 3 (AGPLv3).
+This license ensures that the software remains free and open-source, requiring that any modifications or derivative works be made available under the same license.
+It's particularly suited for applications that run over a network, promoting transparency and the sharing of improvements within the community.

-MoryaAI is released under [LICENSE TYPE].
-For more information, see the LICENSE file in the repository.
+For more detailed information on the rights and obligations conferred by the AGPLv3, please refer to the LICENSE file in the repository.

+## Contact Us 📬

+For support, feature requests, or any queries, please reach out to MoryaAI.team@gmail.com.

 ## Contact Us 📬